 - There are FutureExt and StreamExt traits, implemented for anything implementing Future and Stream.
-These take the place of default associated functions - Useful composition functions like .map(), utilities like .boxed(), etc. - Default impls cause vtable to blow up in size, bad for things that are often boxed like Futures and Streams. - futures also provides join!, pin_mut!, and other useful macros - By default, doesn't actually have any way to run futures!
+These take the place of default associated functions - Useful composition functions like .map(), utilities like .boxed(), etc. - futures also provides join!, pin_mut!, and other useful macros - By default, doesn't actually have any way to run futures!
 (There's a feature for that, but usually you'll use a third-party crate)